Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Good evening.

-Have a good transition to sleep-death, where all beings (the smart, the stupid, the rich, the poor, etc.) are even.
+Have a good transition to sleep-death, where all beings are even.

 Good morning.